Surendar-k/Surendar-k/README.md

-## About Me
+About Me
-- 👋 Hi, I’m @Surendar-k
-- 👀 I’m interested in Web Developer
-- 💡 Had Knowledge in HTML, CSS, JAVASCRIPT
-- 🌱 I’m currently learning on JAVA and REACT
-- 💞️ I’m looking to collaborate on Full Stack Projects
-- 📫 Mail: surendarkumar2k@gmail.com
-- 🔗 Linkedin: linkedin.com/in/surendar-kumar-39179b256
+👋 Hi there!
+I'm Surendar Kumar (@Surendar-k)
+👀 Passionate about Web Development and crafting interactive digital experiences 💡 Proficient in HTML, CSS, JavaScript, with a growing expertise in React.js and Java 🌱 Constantly learning and exploring new technologies to stay ahead in the ever-evolving tech landscape 💞️ Eager to collaborate on innovative Full Stack Projects and contribute to impactful solutions 📫 Feel free to reach out: surendarkumar2k@gmail.com
+🔗 Let's connect on LinkedIn
-- 😄 Pronouns: He
+😄 Pronouns: He/Him

 ## Connect with Me